Project 1: Storing Vitality, Ensuring Health

 Researcher: Sara Lafuente-Funes

-Cryopreservation plays a fundamental role in assisted reproduction today, as it allows the store and easily transport of sperm, embryos and eggs.
+Cryopreservation plays a fundamental role in assisted reproduction today, as it allows to store and easily transport of sperm, embryos and eggs.
 This preservation of reproductive capacity through time (and across space) constitutes an essential characteristic of cryobanking and Assisted Reproductive Technologies (ARTs).
 While sperm has been cryopreserved successfully for a long time, it was only very recently that oocytes became cryopreservable with similar success rates through vitrification, making their freezing a widespread option.
 Freezing of oocytes was initially offered to women facing cancer treatment or other fertility-impairing conditions.
 Today it is increasingly being used for so-called non-medical or social reasons: women freezing their eggs to extend their fertility potentiality over time.
 The novelty of the “social use” of this technology urgently calls for empirical study.